Reproducibility in the Control of Autonomous Mobility-on-Demand Systems: Experiments

 In region-based experiments, the method used to partition the network into regions plays a critical role in determining the spatial resolution of the simulation.
 Despite its importance, this aspect is often underreported or completely omitted in many published papers.
 The number and layout of regions directly influence the fidelity of the experiment, the granularity of operational decisions, and ultimately, the perceived performance of the control algorithm.
 Typically, three main approaches are used to define regional partitions.
 The first approach leverages administrative or census regions defined by government agencies~\cite{sayarshad2017non}.
 These partitions offer a consistent and policy-aligned geographical structure, but may not align with actual demand patterns or travel behavior.
 The second approach clusters \gls{abk:od} pairs of trip demand using unsupervised learning techniques, most commonly k-means clustering~\cite{rossi2018routing,spieser2016vehicle,iacobucci2019optimization,albert2019imbalance}.
 In these cases, it is important to explicitly specify how the number of clusters (i.e., regions) is chosen.
 This number may be derived from external sources, such as the number of postal codes in a city~\cite{volkov2012markov}, or optimized internally, for example, to ensure that all nodes within a region are reachable from the center of the region~\cite{wallar2018vehicle}.
 The third approach discretizes the network into a uniform grid of fixed-size cells~\cite{lin2018efficient,han2016routing,jindal2018optimizing}.
 This method is straightforward and facilitates implementation, particularly in simulations that require efficient spatial indexing or integration with raster-based data.
 However, the size and shape of the grid significantly affect the resolution and realism of the experiment and should always be reported explicitly.

 Choosing the appropriate level of granularity involves trade-offs between modeling realism and computational efficiency.
-As such, it is essential for researchers to clearly report the granularity used in their experiments and justify it in relation to the intended scope, evaluation metrics, and algorithmic assumptions.
+As such, it is essential for researchers to clearly report the granularity used in their experiments and justify it in relation to the intended scope, evaluation metrics, and algorithms.